Trump can't block users from his Twitter feed, federal judge rules

 "While we must recognize, and are sensitive to, the President’s personal First Amendment rights, he cannot exercise those rights in a way that infringes the corresponding First Amendment rights of those who have criticized him," Buchwald wrote.

 The government had argued that blocked individuals could still access the president’s tweets.
-The judge agreed but said the impact of preventing these people from interacting directly with Trump’s tweets represented a “real, albeit narrow, slice of speech."
+The judge agreed but said that even considering the president's First Amendment rights, preventing users from interacting directly with him on Twitter represented a violation of a "real, albeit narrow, slice of speech."

 The case had been brought by the Knight First Amendment Institute at Columbia University.